AichaMsalek/AichaMsalek/README.md

 <h1 align="center">Hi 👋, Welcome to my GitHub profile!</h1>
 <img align="right" alt="Coding" width="400" src="https://uploads-ssl.webflow.com/5c19020c997c25514d17d86f/61304afeafa2c126c1aa53d4_Business%20Plan.gif"</img>
 <h3 align="left">It's Aicha Msalek</h3>
-<p>I am currently a data science and artificial intelligence engineering student with a passion for exploring data and using technology to solve real-world problems.
-During my studies, I acquired a solid understanding of the main concepts of data science and AI, as well as practical skills in programming, data analysis and machine learning.<p>
+<p>I am a Junior Data Scientist and Artificial Intelligence Engineer with a passion for leveraging data and AI techniques to deliver innovative and efficient solutions.
+I have developed a solid understanding of the core concepts in data science and AI, with expertise in machine learning, deep learning, and natural language processing.
+My practical skills extend to data analysis and visualization, utilizing tools such as Power BI, Tableau, and Python libraries to present complex data in a clear and impactful manner.
+I am also committed to continuous learning and eager to seize opportunities to further develop my skills and contribute effectively in this dynamic field.<p>

 - 🔭 I’m currently working on [Wildfire prediction system based on satellite images](https://github.com/abdouaaba/wildfire-prediction)
 - 👨‍💻 All of my projects are available at [https://github.com/AichaMsalek?tab=repositories](https://github.com/AichaMsalek?tab=repositories)